-Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934 (Amendment No. 1)
+Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934

-Filed by the Registrant 🗵

-Filed by a Party other than the Registrant

-Preliminary Proxy Statement

-Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2))

-Definitive Proxy Statement

-Definitive Additional Materials

-Soliciting Material Pursuant to §240.14a-12

-EMPLOYERS HOLDINGS, INC.

-(Name of Registrant as Specified In Its Charter)

-(Name of Person(s) Filing Proxy Statement, if other than the Registrant)

-Payment of Filing Fee (Check the appropriate box): ☑ No Fee required.
+File ed by the Registrant ⊠ File ed by a Party other than the Registrant □ Preliminary Proxy Statement Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) X Definitive Proxy Statement Definitive Additional Materials ☐ Soliciting Material Pursuant to §240.14a-12 EMPLOYERS HOLDINGS, INC. (Name of Registrant as Specified In Its Charter) Pay (Name of Person(s) Filing Proxy Statement, if other than the Registrant) yment of Filing Fee (Check the appropriate box): \times No Fee required.
 Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
+Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
 1) Title of each class of securities to which transaction applies:

-2) Aggregate number of securities to which transaction applies: